mattreallycodes/trade-chain/README.md

 # Tradechain

 Tradechain is an open source blockchain designed for fast trading & interoperability for new, existing assets.
-Help build the future of trading
+Help build the future of trading with other Tradians.

 ## Architecture